ukaea/piezo/examples/Readme.md

 ### Secrets

 Kubernetes secrets provide a secure way to hold sensitive information on a Kubernetes cluster.
 We already use these in Piezo to store the keys required for access to S3 storage.
+To be used within a spark application the secret must either be mounted as a volume where it can be accessed as a file or it can be used to set environment variables that are in effect across a spark application's pods.
 For full information on secrets please see the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/)